McRogueFace

 scene.on_key = on_key

-Save as game.py, run mcrogueface game.py, and you have a movable character in a walled room.
+Save it as scripts/game.py next to the McRogueFace executable, run mcrogueface, and you have a movable character in a walled room.
+No install, no compile step - the engine is the Python runtime.

 Get Involved